 Since 2009, customers at dd's DISCOUNTS stores nationwide donated over $800,000 to provide children at schools and programs in low-income communities with new books during the back-to-school season.

 Domtar and First Book have partnered together to provide thousands of free books to classrooms nationwide, register new groups in Domtar-based communities, and further a joint commitment to environmental sustainability.

 Groupon’s Grassroots program raises funds to provide books to hundred of schools and programs nationwide since 2012.

 Lockheed Martin partners with First Book to make educational materials focused on science, technology, engineering and math (STEM) available to schools and programs that serve low-income communities.
 In 2010, Lockheed Martin supported the launch of the first-ever STEM content section on the First Book Marketplace and provided downloadable STEM materials for educators in the First Book network.

 Pi Beta Phi

-Since 2007, the women of Pi Beta Phi have demonstrated their commitment to literacy by donating more than 2 million books to children in need through First Book.
+Since 2007, the women of Pi Beta Phi have deconstrated their commitment to literacy by donating more than 2 million books to children in need through First Book.
 Collegiate chapters and alumnae clubs in both the United States and Canada fundraise year-round through letter campaigns and First Book Speed Read™ contests.
 In 2010, Pi Beta Phi and First Book launched the Local Literacy Initiative, a program that allows alumnae clubs to directly provide new books to schools and programs in their own communities.